-The trends in Wireless revenue and adjusted EBITDA reflect:
+Trends affecting both Wireless revenue and adjusted EBITDA reflect:

-- the growing number of wireless voice and data subscribers; - higher usage of wireless data; - higher wireless device sales as more consumers shift to smartphones;

-- decreasing postpaid churn, which we believe is beginning to reflect the realization of our enhanced customer service efforts; and - higher roaming revenue as a result of customers increasingly utilizing our Roam Like Home and Fido Roam services; partially offset by - decreasing voice revenue as rate plans increasingly incorporate more monthly minutes and calling features, such as long distance.
+- the growing number of wireless subscribers; - greater usage of wireless data; - higher wireless device sales as consumers continue shifting to smartphones; and - decreasing postpaid churn, which we believe is beginning to reflect the realization of our enhanced customer service efforts; partially offset by - lower overage revenue as customers continue to adopt our unlimited data plans.

-The trends in Wireless adjusted EBITDA reflect:
+Additional trends affecting Wireless adjusted EBITDA reflect:

-- higher wireless device subsidies that offset the higher wireless device sales as more consumers shift to higher-cost smartphones; and - higher voice and data costs related to the increasing number of subscribers.
+- higher wireless device subsidies that offset the higher wireless device sales as more consumers shift to higher-cost smartphones; and - higher costs related to the increasing number of subscribers.

-We continue to target organic growth in higher-value postpaid subscribers.
-We have maintained a relatively stable mix of postpaid and prepaid subscribers.
+We continue to target organic growth in higher-value postpaid subscribers, reflected in the increasing proportion of postpaid subscribers relative to prepaid subscribers.
 Prepaid plans are evolving to have properties similar to those of traditional postpaid plans.
 We believe this evolution provides consumers with greater choice of subscribing to a postpaid or prepaid service plan.
 Growth in our customer base over time has resulted in higher costs for customer service, retention, credit, and collection; however, most of the cost increases have been offset by gains in operating efficiencies.